Atlanta's school board is set to oppose Buckhead cityhood

 - Thousands more who attend schools in Buckhead, but don’t live in the area would also be affected if the area incorporated, the board chair said.

-Driving the news: Opposing Buckhead City is part of the Atlanta school board’s 2022 legislative priorities, which are set to be approved by the board tonight at its meeting.
+Driving the news: Opposing Buckhead City is part of the Atlanta school board’s 2022 legislative priorities, which was approved Monday by the board during its meeting.

 Catch up fast: State Sen. Brandon Beach of Alpharetta prefiled legislation to incorporate Buckhead, Atlanta’s whitest and wealthiest part of town.
 Proponents say they want more control over crime and how their tax dollars are spent.